GIV-UCalgary/GIV-Website/content/authors/mia/_index.md

   url: "http://ucalgary.ca/"

 # Short bio (displayed in user profile at end of posts)
-bio: "Mia is an MSc student interested in Digital Earth, non-photorealistic rendering and data visualization."
+bio: "Mia was an MSc student interested in Digital Earth, non-photorealistic rendering and data visualization."

 #interests:
 #- Artificial Intelligence